kickylau/kk-master-mind-game/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

 I grew up in the 90s as a huge fan of The Simpsons as well as arcade games.
-I wanted to bring this flavor to the Mastermind board game in an interative and immersive way for users to have fun.
+I wanted to bring this flavor to the Mastermind board game in an interactive and immersive way for users to have fun.
 It's a simple game that you will never get bored with.

 <p align="right">(<a href="#top">back to top</a>)</p>